antonioromeu/PO_1920/README.md

 # PO_1920 : Media Library

-This project consists on a program for managing the media works in a library.
+A program for managing the media works in a library.

 ## Authors